Centenarian grandma finds Rahul Gandhi 'handsome', he sends

-Gandhi obliged by calling her up and wishing the centenarian on her 107th birthday.
+Gandhi obliged by calling her up and wishing the centenarian on her 107th birthday yesterday.

-In a tweet, Bangalore-based woman Dipali Sikand wrote that her grandmother, who turned 107 today, had a wish to meet Rahul Gandhi, whom she found as "handsome".
+In a tweet, Bangalore-based woman Dipali Sikand wrote that her grandmother had a wish to meet Rahul Gandhi, whom she found as "handsome".

 The Congress president responded, "Dear Dipali, Please wish your beautiful grandmother a very happy birthday and a merry Xmas.
 Please also give her a big hug from me.
 Best, Rahul."